uzairudev/Named-Entity-Recognition/README.md

 - [hmmlearn documentation](https://hmmlearn.readthedocs.io/en/latest/)
 - Rabiner, L. R. (1989).
 A tutorial on Hidden Markov Models and selected applications in speech recognition. *Proceedings of the IEEE*, 77(2), 257-286.
 - Wikipedia contributors.
 (2023).
 Hidden Markov model.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved from [https://en.wikipedia.org/wiki/Hidden_Markov_model](https://en.wikipedia.org/wiki/Hidden_Markov_model)

-Thank you for visiting our project!
-We hope you find this work informative and useful.
-If you have any questions or suggestions, please feel free to reach out.